 Lessons include how to make LED blinks, how to control LEDs, how to control DC motors, how to create different kinds of displays, and how to create simple devices such as a traffic light, a small fan, or a light alarm.

-The starter kit sells for $34 (For the latest prices and discounts, check here) on the manufacturer’s online store and includes the following components:
+The starter kit sells (For the latest prices and discounts, check here) on the manufacturer’s online store and includes the following components:

 - Project Box